Virtual Events: Speaker & Organizer Guide

 - Talk playback — being able to stop and replay parts of a technical talk while still being relatively in time with the rest of the conference can make knowledge share easier for everyone.
 This can be particularly true though for those with “non-default” learning styles, those who are newer to tech, or anyone who just needs to hear that last part again without getting left out of the general flow of the live event.

 - Using familiar tools — reaching out and interacting with strangers can be tough for a lot of us.
-This is exacerbated for those with various types of anxiety, for many who are marginalized in the industry, or for those who rely more heavily on things they can’t get virtually, like body language.
+This is often exacerbated for those with various types of anxiety, for many who are marginalized in the industry, or for those who rely more heavily on things like body language that they can’t get virtually.
 Using a familiar tool for communication can go a long way in making people feel safe and comfortable interacting with other attendees.

 - Safe conversation spaces — I consistently received feedback from attendees that having only a few large chat channels is very intimidating.
 This has been particularly the case for those I spoke with who are marginalized in tech or early-career, as well as those who self-identified as “introverted.”
 At one conference I attended, I noticed that although the vast majority of attendees were software engineers (a large percentage of them being early-career), the posts in the large chat channel were almost entirely from people in customer-facing roles, with just a few comments from senior engineers.
-In speaking with attendees, I found that chats were still happening, but in private platforms outside the main event application.
+In speaking with attendees, I found that chats were still happening, but in private platforms (not hosted by the event) by attendees who happen to know each other.
 Conversely, at another conference that had very few early-career engineers but several smaller, more personal chat channels, I saw much more engagement from the early-career engineers.

 - Make it personal — of course, you don’t want chat chaos during a conference, but I have received positive feedback on having chat channels outside of the main technical or logistical conversation that are a bit more personal.
 Popular ones this summer have included #hallway-track, #welcome (or #introductions) or naturally providing specific prompts with ones like #work-from-home-setups or #pets.